Tench Tilghman: Revolutionary service

 In July 1775, the Second Continental Congress appointed him to one of the commissioners directed to make treaties with Indians along the frontier, seeking to ensure that they would remain neutral in the American Revolutionary War.
 Tench was named to the commission to the Six Nations (Iroquois Confederacy) and tribes towards the north.

 In the summer of 1775, Tilghman became a lieutenant in the 3rd Battalion of the Philadelphia volunteer light infantry company commanded by Sharpe Dulaney.
 The company was integrated into the Continental Army in New Jersey in the Flying Camp military formation in June or July 1776.
 On August 8, 1776, he became one of the aides-de-camp to George Washington, the commander-in-chief of the Continental Army.
-How Tilghman came to join Washington's staff are unknown, but the Washington family and Tilghman family had familial connections.
+How Tilghman came to join Washington's staff is a mystery, but the Washington family and Tilghman family had familial connections.

-Tilghman served Washington as secretary for an three years, mostly without pay.
+Tilghman served Washington as secretary until the end of the war, mostly without pay.
 Before Colonel Alexander Hamilton (then a young artillery officer) joined Washington's staff, Tilghman was the only aide-de-camp to Washington who was conversant in the French language, a critical skill given the many French military men who had joined the revolutionary cause.Arthur S. Lefkowitz, Colonel Hamilton and Colonel Burr: The Revolutionary War Lives of Alexander Hamilton and Aaron Burr (Stackpole Books: 2020), p.
 103. During the Battle of Monmouth in 1778 and afterwards, Tilghman interpreted written and verbal communications between Washington, Lafayette, Von Steuben, and commanders of the Continental Army's French allies.

 Tilghman's Patriot loyalties split his family.
 He became the first among his eleven siblings to join the Revolutionary cause.
 Most of the Tilghman family served the King, as did many other rich families at that time.
 His brothers Richard and Philemon served in the British military.
 Another brother, William Tilghman, wanted to follow in their father's path and study law in England, which created a professional conflict for Tench Tilghman, who refused him passage to England on June 12, 1781.

 I am placed in as delicate a situation as it is possible for a man to be.
 I am, from my station, a master of the most valuable secrets of the Cabinet, and the master of the field and it might give cause of umbrage and suspicion at this critical moment to interest myself in procuring the passage of a brother to England.